egovzz/egovzz/README.md

 - 👋 Hi, I’m @egovzz
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Imba and thinking about learning Elixir (not yet decided)
+- 🌱 I’m currently learning Imba and Go
-- 💞️ I’m working at Lernit
+- 💞️ I’m working at Stori
 - 📫 How to reach me - Twitter @egovzz

 <!---